 What are the best things to do around Dijon?

-Just a short drive from Dijon, prepare to immerse yourself in the renowned vineyards and cellars of the Cote de Nuits and Cote de Beaune wine regions.
+Just a short drive from Dijon, prepare to immerse yourself in the renowned vineyards and cellars of the Côte de Nuits and Côte de Beaune wine regions.
 If history piques your interest, we invite you to take a jaunt to the charming neighboring town of Beaune.
 Here, you’ll discover the Hospices de Beaune – a breathtakingly beautiful medieval hospital that has been transformed into a fascinating museum.
+A perfect itinerary after a day in Dijon!

 Heading out on a day trip to the famous vineyards of Burgundy from Dijon with your own private chauffeur is a superb way to delve into the beauty of the surroundings.
 This allows you the luxury of sitting back, unwinding, and soaking up the stunning landscape and top-notch wines that this region is internationally celebrated for.
 With a seasoned driver leading the way, you can forget about the hassle of navigation and logistics.
 Instead, pivot your attention to savoring tastings and diving deep into the rich history that this region proudly boasts of.